-The stationary harmonic restraining remains active after t-Trans has elapsed, as long as one of the stationary harmonic thresholds ()## Sta, H5 Sta, H5
+The stationary harmonic restraining remains active after "t-Trans" has elapsed, as long as one of the stationary harmonic thresholds ("H2 Sta", "H4 Sta", "H5 Sta") is exceeded.

 Monitoring of the CT Saturation (CT Saturation Stabilization)

 Besides the harmonic temporary restraining triggers, the protective device offers another trigger function - the CT saturation stabilization.
 After initiation of CT saturation there is a small time frame where CT transmits the signal without saturation losses after each zero crossing of the current.
 In this time-frame it can be checked if an external or an internal fault is active.
 For an external fault the stabilizing current rises after zero-crossing where the differential current stays at zero.
 During an internal fault both values rise after zero-crossing.